awsdocs/amazon-eks-user-guide/doc_source/auth-configmap.md

 # Enabling IAM principal access to your cluster<a name="auth-configmap"></a>

 **Important**
 The `aws-auth` ConfigMap is deprecated\.
-The reccomended method to manage access to Kubernetes APIs is [Access Entries](access-entries.md)\.
+The recommended method to manage access to Kubernetes APIs is [Access Entries](access-entries.md)\.

 Access to your cluster using [IAM principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) is enabled by the [AWS IAM Authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator#readme), which runs on the Amazon EKS control plane\.
 The authenticator gets its configuration information from the `aws-auth` `ConfigMap`\.
 For all `aws-auth` `ConfigMap` settings, see [Full Configuration Format](https://github.com/kubernetes-sigs/aws-iam-authenticator#full-configuration-format) on GitHub\.